jonathanye29/unit3_project/README.md

 ## Techniques Used
 1. Object Oriented Programming (OOP)
 2. KivyMD Library
-3. Object Relational Mapping (ORM): SQLite
+3. SQLite Database
 4. For loops
 5. If statements
 6. Matplotlib
+7. Functions
+8. Classes
+9. Inheritence

 ## Development of User Interface Using KivyMD